Sales tax payable

 Keeping sales tax record when a sales journal is used for credit sales

-If a business uses a sales journal to record credit sales, it usually provides a separate column to record sales tax payable resulting from each credit sale.
+If a business uses a sales journal to record credit sales, it usually provides a separate column to record sales tax payable arising from each credit sale.
 At appropriate intervals, the total of this column is posted to sales tax payable account maintained in the general ledger.
-(See sales journal article).
 Similarly, any reduction in sales tax payable liability resulting from sales returns is recorded in a separate column provided in sales returns and allowances journal.
 The total of this column is debited to sales tax payable account at appropriate intervals.
-(See sales returns and allowances journal article).

 Hi,